Table of Contents[Hide][Show]

-Deluxe Villas 1-bedroom and larger offer a washer, dryer, and laundry supplies.
+Deluxe One-bedroom Villas and larger offer a washer, dryer, and laundry supplies.

 I know, I know.
 I’m pretty sure I’ve said in my life as well: It’s absurd to do laundry on vacation.
 You know what, though?
 I tried it.
 Now if we travel to Walt Disney World and I don’t have downtime at the resort to wash our clothes, I’m even more disappointed when we get home and I open suitcases full of dirty clothes.
 I’m just saying, it’s worth a shot… and is easy to try in a Deluxe Villa Resort.

 Join our Private FB Group for more travel inspiration and tips!
 JOIN HERE

 The 1-, 2-, and 3-bedroom units also have a full kitchen.

 I’ll admit – I’m not yet on board with cooking during our Disney vacation.
 But many people I know absolutely love this option.
 Groceries (perhaps even delivered to the resort) and a kitchen mean families can spend far less money on food, and meet dietary preferences easily.
 For our family, the full kitchen means leftovers may actually get eaten, since they tend to reheat better in an oven than in a microwave.

 Even in the studios, there are plenty of plates, silverware, cups and mugs.
 A toaster and bottle opener, too.